 - The mixture will thicken up.
 Let it boil, while you keep stirring, for another few minutes to let the cornstarch flavour cook out.

-- Turn off the heat and pour into a heat proof dish.
+- Turn off the heat and pour into a heat proof dish (optional – for a smoother cream, strain the cream to get the rosemary bits and any lumps out.
+Personally I don't mind having the bits of rosemary in my cream).
 Place plastic wrap on top to prevent a film from forming.
-Allow to cool to room temp then chill till ready to use.
+Cool to room temperature, then chill until ready to use.

 - The prepared rosemary cream will keep for a few days in the fridge.